CanberraGrammar/codecadets-2018/six.md

-<font color='red'>You do not have to do these in any particular order, or complete all of them by the end of the session</font>, they are here to help you get better at writing C# code.
+<font color='red'>You do not have to do these in any particular order, or complete all of them by the end of the session</font>They are here to help you get better at writing C# code.
 If you get stuck on one feel free to try another.

 #### Reminder